CopperEgg/copperegg-powershell/README.md

   - Name CopperEggTask
   - When running the task, use the Administrator account.
   - Run whether user is logged in or not
-  - Run with Highest Privelages
+  - Run with Highest Privileges
   - Configure for the OS you are using

 * Create Task Trigger